We all start with blogging mistakes…

 If you chase your target audience, Google will give you the best rewards.
 It’s as simple as that.

 Check out how Harleena Singh built her blog with the sheer power of networking with her blog commenters and fellow bloggers.

 Also, Read Relationship Marketing strategies for bloggers and how they can help you grow your blog.

 8. Not Building Backlinks

 Backlinks are the backbones of any website that gets huge traffic from search engines.

 Without building quality contextual backlinks, no matter how much content you create won’t get good results in Google.

-Here are few effective link building strategies you can try to quickly boost your overall search engine traffic.
+Here are a few effective link-building strategies you can try to quickly boost your overall search engine traffic.

 - Nothing beats engaging content that naturally attracts a lot of links.
-Spend a lot of time in writing in-depth articles and you will have better chances in getting more links from other blogs.
+Spend a lot of time writing in-depth articles and you will have better chances of getting more links from other blogs.